Unlock New Opportunities for Thought Leadership with SB Webinars

 GE Launches Platform to Explore Tools, Trends in Water Reuse, Energy Efficiency

-MARKETING AND COMMS - GE Water & Process Technologies recently launched UsedtoUseful, a new platform that explores the impact of water reuse on industrial and municipal sectors.
+MARKETING & COMMUNICATIONS - GE Water & Process Technologies recently launched UsedtoUseful, a new platform that explores the impact of water reuse on industrial and municipal sectors.
 The site shares industry insight and discusses interesting concepts surrounding the impact of water reuse on industrial and municipal sectors.UsedtoUseful focuses on water reuse, tough-to-treat water, energy efficiency, and monitoring through interesting articles, original content, and water stories from around the globe in a non-commercial way.

 Report: Reduction, Recycling and Recovery Key to Resolving Water-Energy Crisis